tm-a-t/telegram-bot-handbook/en/book/messages/buttons.md

 # Buttons in Telegram Bots

-There are two types of buttons that bots can show when sending messages: inline buttons (which are shown below the sent message) or keyboard buttons (which are shown next to the message input.)
+There are two types of buttons that bots can show when sending messages:
+_inline buttons_ appear below the sent message and _keyboard buttons_ are suggestions that users see near the message input.

+Both kinds of buttons may be shown in multiple rows of multiple buttons.
+You can read more about button layouts in the bottom of this page.

 ## Inline buttons { #inline }